omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[async.js|https://github.com/caolan/async]] Async utilities for node and the browser
 * [[Continuation.js|https://github.com/BYVoid/continuation]] A lightweight JIT compiler for simplifying asynchronous JavaScript programming with no runtime dependences.
 It supports both Node.js and browser-side JavaScript and is compatible with CoffeeScript (also TypeScript, and any other scripts compile to js).
 * [[Kal|http://rzimmerman.github.io/kal/]] makes asynchronous programming easy and clean by allowing functions to pause and wait for I/O, replacing an awkward callback syntax with a clean, simple syntax
+* [[JSPipe|http://jspipe.org]] provides JavaScript primitives to write async code without callbacks or chained functions.
+Inspired by Goroutines and Channels found in Go and in Clojure.
+For Web and NodeJS.
+ES5 and ES6.

 ###### JavaScript Language Extensions